-2022 NEW ENGLAND 4-H PROGRAM - THE BIG E 4-H DAIRY GOAT ACTIVITY SIGNATURE FORM erein governing this program sibility and Acknowledgement of Liability and the m (collectively, the "Rules and Regulations").
-E-mail aginfo@thebige.com T DETACH THIS APPLICATION AND PRINT ALL INFORMATION - COM OUNTY CLUB EDUCATOR.
-NAME OF EXHIBITOR MAILING ADDRESS E-Mail TOWN STATEZIP P TEL # EXHIBITOR'S GENDER BIRTHDATE AGE AS OF 1/1/2022 NUMBER OF ANIMALS ENTERED NUMBER OF P (Including tack) PENS NEEDED pen) ENTERED IN THE OPEN SHOW (y (Separate entry form required) es/no)?
-Please note any accommodation dietary restrictions. the 4-H member require es to participate in this 4-H program including
+2023 NEW ENGLAND 4-H PROGRAM - THE BIG E 4-H DAIRY GOAT ACTIVITY SIGNATURE FORM

-The signatures below signify that I and my parent/guardian have read, understand and agree to abide by the Rules and Regulations identified above.
-These signatures also certify the facts contained in the above to be true and the applicant meets the eligibility qualifications of the Rules and regulations.
-The applicant also agrees to participate in all activities and to be present at assemblies of this 4-H Activity.
-Entrants will be responsible for their animal including any damage occurring to the animal or by the animal while on the grounds.
+This entry is made in accordance with the Agreement of Responsibility and Acknowledgment of Liability and the Rules and Regulations referred to therein governing this program (collectively, the "Rules and Regulations").
+PRINT!!!
+Do not omit any information requested

-\Signature of 4-H Exhibitor
+E-mail aginfo@thebige.com Telephone: (413) 205-5011

-\Signature of Parent or Guardian
+DETACH THIS APPLICATION AND SUBMIT IT TO YOUR COUNTY CLUB EDUCATOR.
+PRINT ALL INFORMATION - COMPLETE EVERY LINE

-\Signature of 4-H County Representative/Club Leader \Signature of State Office Representative
+NAME OF EXHIBITOR MAILING ADDRESS E-Mail TOWN STATE ZIP TEL # EXHIBITOR'S GENDER BIRTHDATE AG E AS OF 1/1/2023 NUMBER OF ANIMALS ENTERE DNUMBER (Including EEDED ENTERED IN THE OPEN SHOW (Separate entry in ShoWorks requir Please note any accommodation dietary restrictions. on the 4-H member re equires to p articipate in this 4-H p orogram including The signatures below signify the Rules and Regulations idento be true and the applicant mealso agrees to participate in all be responsible for their animal igrounds. tified above.
+These si ets the eligibility qual activities and to be pr gnatures als ifications of esent at as o certify the facts cont the Rules and regulati semblies of this 4-H Ac ained in the above ons.
+The applicant tivity.
+Entrants will Signature of 4-H Exhibitor Signatur e of Parent or Guardian Signature of 4-H County Repres sentative/Club Leader Signature of State Office Represe ntative

 \All Signatures MUST be completed before entry will be accepted.
 ENTRIES are DUE August 20 at the STATE OFFICE.
-YOU MAY OBTAIN ADDITIONAL ENTRY APPLICATIONS FROM YOUR STATE CLUB LEADER OR ONLINE AT WWW.THEBIGE.COM/AGRICULTURE.
+YOU MAY OBTAIN ADDITIONAL ENTRY APPLICATIONS FROM YOUR STATE or CLUB LEADER OR ONLINE AT WWW.THEBIGE.COM/AGRICULTURE.